 Dr Christian Winkler

-I am a postdoctoral researcher currently based at the University of Oxford.
+I am a postdoctoral fellow based at the University of Oxford.

 Methodologically, I rely both on qualitative and quantitative methods, including advanced econometrics and large language models.
-My research has been published in the Review of International Political Economy, the World Trade Review and Cambridge University Press and received multiple awards, including the L. Alan Winters Prize by the World Trade Review Editorial Board.
+My research has been published in the Review of International Political Economy, the World Trade Review and Cambridge University Press and received multiple awards, including the IPE Best Graduate Student Paper Award by the ISA and the L. Alan Winters Prize by the World Trade Review Editorial Board.

 I obtained my PhD with summa cum laude and félicitations du jury from the Geneva Graduate Institute in 2025.
 I spent 6 months as a Visiting Fellow at Princeton University in 2024/25.
 I hold a MA in International Political Economy from King’s College London and a BA in Politics and Public Administration from the University of Konstanz.
 Prior to pursuing my PhD, I worked for the European Central Bank, the German Ministry for Economic Affairs, and private consultancies.